-- Fellowship payments will begin in September, each installment payment is processed by the Financial Aid Office (FAO) on the first Tuesday of the first full week of each month and will be distributed up to 2-3 business days after.
+- Fellowship payments for the fall and Spring semesters will begin in September, each monthly installment payment is processed by the Financial Aid Office (FAO) on the first Tuesday of the first full week of each month and will be distributed up to 2-3 business days after.

 - Fellowship tax implications – Pre-docs that are receiving funds via the Bursar’s Office/Fellowship Workflow will have a 1098-T. Trainees can go to Student Admin (Peoplesoft) — Bursar Services — View 1098T.
 See below ‘Fellowship Tax Implications and Resources’ for more information.

-- Fall and Spring bill will be paid prior to the due date, please make sure to send the final fee bill to email@example.com 1 week prior to the due date.
+- Fall and Spring bill will be paid prior to the due date, please make sure to send the final fee bill to email@example.com BY AUGUST 23rd.
 If any changes are made to fee bill or any late fees occur, please notify Charlotte Nelson immediately and send pdf of updated bill.

-- Initial fee bills will show SHIP (Student Health Insurance Plan).
+- In August, fee bills will show SHIP (Student Health Insurance Plan).
 This is the basic student insurance that you may waive in PeopleSoft Student Permissions.

 - Health Insurance Information:

 4) Health insurance will be active as of September 1st of the year in which you enroll.

 5) There is no need to re-enroll annually if your appointment is continued.
-Coverage will continue with the elections you have from the previous semester, unless you submit a change during the annual Grad Open Enrollment period.
+Coverage will automatically continue with the elections you have from the previous semester, unless you submit a change during the annual Grad Open Enrollment period, or submit changes due to a qualifying Life Event.

 6) Contact Anthem for temporary ids until you receive yours in the mail by going to www.anthem.com/statect or by calling 1-800-922-2232.